-- (d) According to information and explanations given to us and based on the audit procedures performed, in respect of advances in the nature of loans provided by the Company, there is no overdue amount remaining outstanding as at the Balance Sheet date. - (e) None of the advances in the nature of loans granted by the Company have fallen due during the year. - (f) According to information and explanations given to us and based on the audit procedures performed, the Company has not granted any advance in the nature of loans either repayable on demand or without specifying any terms or period of repayment during the year.
-Hence, reporting under clause (iii)(f) is not applicable. - (iv) The Company has not granted any loans, made investments or provided guarantees or securities and hence reporting under clause (iv) of the Order is not applicable. - (v) The Company has not accepted any deposit or amounts which are deemed to be deposits.
-Hence, reporting under clause (v) of the Order is not applicable. - (vi) Having regard to the nature of the Company's business / activities, reporting under clause (vi) of the Order is not applicable. - (vii) In respect of statutory dues: - (a) Undisputed statutory dues, including Goods and Services tax, Provident Fund, Employees' State Insurance, Income-tax, cess and other material statutory dues applicable to the Company have generally been regularly deposited by it with the appropriate authorities though there has been a delay in respect of remittance of Goods and Services tax and Provident Fund dues.
-We have been informed that the provisions of Sales Tax, Service Tax, duty of Custom, duty of Excise and Value added Tax are not applicable to the Company.
+- (iv) In our opinion and according to the information and explanations given to us and based on the audit procedures performed, the Company has complied with the provisions of Sections 185 and 186 of the Companies Act, 2013 in respect of loans granted.
+The company has not made or provided investments, guarantees or securities, as applicable. - (v) The Company has not accepted any deposit or amounts which are deemed to be deposits.
+Hence, reporting under clause (v) of the Order is not applicable. - (vi) Having regards to the nature of the Company's business/activities, reporting under clause (vi) of the order is not applicable. - (vii) According to the information and explanations given to us, in respect of statutory dues: - (a) Undisputed statutory dues, including Goods and Service tax, Provident Fund, Employees' State Insurance, Income-tax, cess and other material statutory dues applicable to the Company have generally been regularly deposited by it with appropriate authorities.

+We have been informed that the provisions of Employees' State Insurance Act, 1948, sales tax, duty of customs, duty of excise and value added tax are not applicable to the Company.

-There were no undisputed amounts payable in respect of Goods and Services tax, Employees' State Insurance, Provident Fund, Income-tax, cess and other material statutory dues in arrears as at 31 March, 2023 for a period of more than six months from the date they became payable.
+There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Income-tax, cess and other material statutory dues in arrears as at 31 March 2024 for a period of more than six months from the date they became payable.